jmfontaine/dotfiles/README.md

 # Jean-Marc’s dotfiles

+# Mission Statement

+- Dotfiles must be self-contained.
+Installation must only require to clone this repository and run a script.
+- Scripts must be indempotent.
+- Updated scripts must be able to run only the new and modified parts.

+# Readme

 Here are my dotfiles.
 They are organized around topic areas that I call modules.

 Each module is self contained and can be managed independently with the exception of the `homebrew` module which is always run first because it  provides tools used by other modules.